Funding and Support

 Great Travel Awards

 Funds allocated to departments by the Faculty of Medicine.
-Funds disbursed to students helps cover student travel to conferences and workshops.
+Funds disbursed to students helps cover student who travel to conferences to give presentations, posters or abstracts.
 Students must be registered full time in M.Sc 1-3 or Ph.D 1-7, in good standing and not in time limitation at the time of travel and when the award is paid.
-Students are notified when they can apply for this award.
+The award amount per student will be determined based on the total number of applicants and will be announced after all applications are submitted.
+Students are notified when they can apply for this award with a deadline date.
 For further information, please visit https://www.mcgill.ca/gps/funding/fac-staff/awards/great

 Graduate Mobility Award

 Each year the department offers a limited number of positions as Teaching Assistants in undergraduate labs or lecture classes.
-Please scroll through our posting (Fall, 2020, PDF).
-If you wish to apply please use the application form (PDF).
+Please view our postings for Fall 2023.

 This program allows students with financial need access to clerical, research, technical, library or other jobs on campus.
 For more information please see: https://www.mcgill.ca/studentaid/workstudy.